 Whether it is a physical notebook or a note page on your smartphone, write down everything that needs to get done.
 Be very comprehensive with the list so there is less mental clutter with things to remember.
 Even if you can’t get everything crossed off the same day it will help you stay on track and accomplished.

 Take your notebook list to the calendar and make sure it’s updated with appointments, events, etc. so you know what’s planned for each minute of the day.
 Always give yourself at least 5 minutes before each appointment or task, so that you can take a transitional pause and a deep breath, to get yourself fully ready for whatever the next task that comes your way.
 You may want to utilize the electronic reminder or notification that works for you.

 Don’t wait until the last minute to think about what to feed your vital body and brain.
 Try to prepare your weekly meal plan over the weekend, and set 10 minutes aside each morning for pre-planning for the day, so you don’t have to worry about it later.
 Check your freezer, pull out the meat that is needed, look up a recipe and set everything up so you can have a meal ready at the right time of day.

-At sho, we look to inspire people to live a simple, healthy, organized life, starting from providing two simple, high quality, vegetarian supplements that can be easily incorporated into your daily routine, a perfect hack for the year-end reflections and new year resolutions.
+At sho, we look to inspire people to live a simple, healthy, organized lifestyle, starting from providing two simple, high quality, vegan supplements that can be easily incorporated into your daily routine, a perfect hack for the year-end reflections and new year resolutions.